Connect with us

 Former Celtic midfielder Simon Donnelly is expected the be announced as assistant manager.
 Donnelly will arrive at Bootham Crescent having been McNamara’s assistant at both Patrick Thistle and Dundee United.

-York City are currently sitting just above the drop zone in 22nd place and have only taken two points from their last eight games.
+York City are currently sitting just above the League Two drop zone in 22nd place and have only taken two points from their last eight games.

-New man McNamara’s first test in charge is a difficult trip to ‘s in Cup on Saturday.
+New man McNamara’s first test in charge is a difficult trip to John Coleman’s Accrington Stanley in the FA Cup on Saturday.

 The new boss told BBC Yorkshire “I’m delighted to be here and glad to get everything done and dusted.